thomashefele/ExVivoOrganDataCapture/README.md

 - Available for Linux, Windows, and Mac!
 - User-friendly GUI!
-- Backup system stores data on CSV files in case connection to database is broken (such as internet loss, lack of firewall access, or lack of SQL driver)
+- Backup system stores data on CSV files in case connection to database is not established (such as internet loss, lack of firewall access, or lack of SQL driver)
 - Data mining with PDF scanner automates the process of finding pertinent donor medical history.
 The user can then check and edit donor information prior to storing in database.
 - User input for blood gas measurements and medications; perfusate, urine, and biopsy samples.
 - Real time data collection of biomarkers pertinent to hemodynamics and vascular leak, such as: